alisonburgers/IV-Filter-Extension/README.md

 Important notes:
-- If no Pokemon is showing/Pokemon displayed incorrectly/page not responding, refresh the page and filter again.
+- If no Pokemon is showing/Pokemon displayed incorrectly/page not responding, try lowering the filter threshold or refreshing the page.
+- Deselect all Pokemon on the filter bar before closing the page to avoid laggy loading in the next session.
-- Avoid selecting too many Pokemon on the filter to enhance performance.
+- Avoid setting a low filter threshold and selecting too many Pokemon on the filter to enhance performance.
 - This extension only works for Google Chrome on desktop.

+Contact:
+reddit: Dr333am, alisonburgers
+Discord: @DreaMin, @PsyduckEmpire